Crawford92/DeliveryData/README.md

 ## TODO:
 - PYTHON: Pull restaurant names from Dashes and Dash v1, alphabetize, check for typos
-- Every day add data to Dashes and Days, every Monday add data to Weeks
+- Every day add data to Dashes and Days, every Monday add data to Weeks, convert sheets into csv and update files in repo
+	- Low priority, utilize Sheets API to pull data in automatically instead of weekly CSV update